 Ms. Wallace has navigated criminal courts and enjoyed success throughout California since she was a certified law clerk in 2005.
 In fact, Ms. Wallace obtained her first felony dismissal in 2005, arguing in court as a second-year law student.
 She has continued that trend and developed an impressive record of dismissals, both misdemeanors and felonies, with particular success in DUIs, domestic violence and assault cases, probation violations, pimping and pandering, theft cases, and strike offenses, such as robbery and violent sex crimes.
 Ms. Wallace has achieved dismissals of misdemeanor and/or felony charges in the following counties: Alameda, San Francisco, Santa Clara, Placer, Stanislaus, Marin, Sonoma, Napa, and San Mateo.

 In addition, Ms. Wallace is a strong negotiator, with a reputation for successfully arguing contentious motions and securing unusually favorable plea agreements.
 In the county of Solano, Ms. Wallace achieved a no jail time misdemeanor in a felony vehicular manslaughter case.
 In the county of Santa Clara, Ms. Wallace secured a no jail time misdemeanor in a felony stalking case, where the defendant had a prior felony stalking conviction.
 In Alameda County, Ms. Wallace secured dismissal of a felony probation violation and a no jail time probation offer in a felony gun case.
-In DUI cases, Ms. Wallace regularly secures wet reckless deals and prevents her clients from suffering hard suspensions of their licenses.
+In DUI cases, Ms. Wallace regularly secures favorable outcomes and prevents her clients from suffering hard suspensions of their licenses.